 When we begin to see the massive supply chain that it takes to put food on the table during the COVID-19 crisis, one begins to understand the incredible volume of protective clothing needed in the supply chain and stockrooms.
 Not only do far more organizations need PPE than ever before, but these items must deftly fit all body types to ensure effectiveness.
-The CDC tasks industry leaders with three selection PPE guidelines.
+The CDC tasks industry leaders with three selection PPE guidelines for essential workers.

 - Determine the anticipated exposure, such as touch, splashes, or sprays.